Slevinski/slevinski.github.io/series/formal-signwriting/entries/grammar-of-formal-signwriting/technical-notes.md

 - rendering pipelines
 - implementation workflows

-## V. What the grammar has to establish
+## What the grammar has to establish

 The grammar has to establish: